Data Management

 Once you have a table, you can use no-code to bind table data to elements.
 An obvious element to use is the table element.
 Using no-code, you can select which table to display and which columns to use.

-Displaying records using the Layout element
+Displaying records using the layout element

-A Table can be connected to a Layout Element Using no-code.
+A table can be connected to a layout element Using no-code.
 Once connected, the elements placed inside the layout can be bound to data from the table.

 The layout can be configured in a way that it is tied to a specific record in the table or display multiple records as a list.
 Use the multiple rows property to change between these two modes.
 Once that property is set to the desired value, the interface for no-code setup will change to reflect that option.